USFWS/secas/_posts/2020-08-27-2020-and-2021-updates-to-the-Southeast-Conservation-Blueprint.md

 hero:
   name: SABP2020_hori_150dpi (1).png
   alt: >-
-    Map of the South Atlantic Blueprint 2020, which will be used as an input to this year's Southeast Blueprint update.
+    Map of South Atlantic Blueprint 2020, which will be used as an input to this year's Southeast Blueprint update.
   caption: >-
     South Atlantic Blueprint 2020 will be used as an input to this year's